How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Explore the data

-In the data visualisations below, you can explore the impact of Indigenous status, remoteness and socioeconomic status on waiting times to admission from public hospital elective surgery waiting lists.
+In the data visualisations below, you can explore the impact of Indigenous status, remoteness and socioeconomic area of usual residence on waiting times to admission from public hospital elective surgery waiting lists.

 Demographic information